220321-NET/P1-doanleo/README.md

 clean up the following
-    inside username password i put temp vars set store on launch to default store
-Both store and order menus
-store, cart functions are adding to a list of orders orders contains product id and number of products and customer id
+    inside username password i put temp vars set store on launch to default store the temp stuff in rem, and store change order menus orders contains product id and number of products and customer id

-check out doess nothing for now, but pushes to the database when done
+check out does nothing for now, but pushes to the database when done?

-change store pulls up alist of stores

-restock asks for passcode then lets you choose a stock and then a number to incriment it by
+            /*
+                View Inventory
+                    -> Select Location
+                        -> Restock Item (E)
+                            ->Access Granted (M)
+                        -> Add to Cart (C)
+                        -> Check Out (C)
+                        -> Remove From Cart (C)
+                View Order History (checks if customer or employee, this method changes depending on which)
+                    -> Sort By (Both Ways)
+                        Location
+                        Date
+                        Cost
+                    -> Display Order Details
+                Logout, flushes currentUser
+            */

+restock login verification?

 mark criteria below as complete